jeffmhopkins/Open-Woodwind-Project/README.md

 The Open Woodwind Project is aimed at making an open source MIDI Woodwind Controller with onboard synthesizer.

-It utilizes a Teensy microcontroller with Audio Breakoout, two MPR121s,BNO055 IMU, and MPXV4006GP pressure Transducer.
+It utilizes a Teensy microcontroller with Audio Breakout, two MPR121s,BNO055 IMU, and MPXV4006GP pressure Transducer.

 OWP_Synth is a sub project utilizing a Teensy Audio Libray based multi oscillator with LFOs, waveshaping, effects, and a complex modulation scheme, controlled over an OSC iPad interface.
 It will eventually be fully integrated into the onboard synth for the controller.